-The IMDA mechanical analysis group (Option IMDA-MECH) supports speed, acceleration, and direction measurements using Hall sensors.
-Measurements are configured using a few straightforward settings
+The IMDA mechanical analysis group (Option IMDA-MECH) supports Hall, resolver and quadrature encoder interface (QEI) sensors to track motor angle, speed, acceleration and direction.
+Measurements are configured using a few straightforward settings.

 Measurements may be made with passive or differential analog probes.
-They may also be made with 8-channel TLP58 logic probes to conserve analog channels for other signals.
+Hall or QEI sensors may also be measured with 8-channel TLP58 logic probes to save analog channels for use on other signals.

 Speed measurements can be plotted to show the motor start-up sequence or deceleration over long records.
-Speed histogram plots provide insights into the jitter profile of the measured speed.
+Histogram plots provide insights into the jitter profile of the measured speed.

 3-Phase VFD Troubleshooting and Characterization Reference System